 If you live in a small house and desperately need some extra living space, adding a small conservatory to your home could be the perfect solution for you.

-Adding a conservatory to smaller homes is a fantastic way to gain the extra space you may desperately require.
-The perks of a small conservatory are:
+Adding a conservatory to smaller homes is a fantastic way to gain the extra space you may desperately need.
+The are many perks to a small conservatory which will not only make your home bigger but will improve your lifestyle:

 How to choose the best small conservatory

-Choosing the best small conservatory to install on a smaller house isn’t as straight forward as you may originally think, there are several things to consider before choosing a small conservatory to add extra space on your home.
+Choosing the best small conservatory to install on homes with limited space isn’t as straight forward as you may originally think, there are several things to consider before choosing a small conservatory to add extra space to your home.
 We have compiled a list of the five most important things to take into consideration when choosing a small conservatory:

 Small Conservatory Style